Tritone: 20th century music

 Later, in twelve-tone music, serialism, and other 20th century compositional idioms, composers considered it a neutral interval.
 In some analyses of the works of 20th century composers, the tritone plays an important structural role; perhaps the most cited is the axis system, proposed by Ernő Lendvai, in his analysis of the use of tonality in the music of Béla Bartók.

-Tritone relations are also important in the music of George Crumb and Benjamin Britten, whose War Requiem features a tritone between C and F♯ as a recurring motif.
+Benjamin Britten's War Requiem features a tritone between C and F♯ as a recurring motif.
 John Bridcut (2010, p.
-271) describes the power of the interval in creating the sombre and ambiguous opening of the War Requiem: "The idea that the chorus and orchestra are confident in their wrong-headed piety is repeatedly disputed by the music.
-From the instability of the opening tritone—that unsettling interval between C and F sharp—accompanied by the tolling of warning bells ... eventually resolves into a major chord for the arrival of the boys singing 'Te decet hymnus'."
-Leonard Bernstein uses the tritone harmony as a basis for much of West Side Story.
+271) describes the power of the interval in creating the sombre and ambiguous opening of the War Requiem:

+The idea that the chorus and orchestra are confident in their wrong-headed piety is repeatedly disputed by the music.
+From the instability of the opening tritone—that unsettling interval between C and F sharp—accompanied by the tolling of warning bells... eventually resolves into a major chord for the arrival of the boys singing "Te decet hymnus."

+Popular music

+Leonard Bernstein uses the tritone as a basis for much of his musical West Side Story.
+As Timothy Judd writes, "It's the first interval we hear in the opening Prologue.
+It returns prominently in 'Maria' and 'Cool.'
+It even opens each verse of the comically sardonic 'Gee, Officer Krupke.'
+If there is a motivic counterweight, it is the yearning sunlight of the expansive minor seventh, heard in 'Somewhere' and 'I Have a Love.'"

 George Harrison uses tritones on the downbeats of the opening phrases of the Beatles songs "The Inner Light", "Blue Jay Way", and "Within You Without You", creating a prolonged sense of suspended resolution.
 Perhaps the most striking use of the interval in rock music of the late 1960s can be found in Jimi Hendrix's song "Purple Haze".
 According to Dave Moskowitz (2010, p.
 12), Hendrix "ripped into 'Purple Haze' by beginning the song with the sinister sounding tritone interval creating an opening dissonance, long described as 'The Devil in Music'."
 The opening riff of "Black Sabbath", the first song on Black Sabbath's eponymous debut album, is an inversion of a tritone; the album, and this song in particular, are considered to mark the birth of heavy metal music.

 Tritone substitution: F♯^{7} may substitute for C^{7}, and vice versa, because they both share E♮ and B♭/A♯ and due to voice leading considerations.